R-Millager/asr4csd/python_for_asr_tutorial_day3.md

    jupyter notebook
    ```

 2. You should see a new browser window open with Jupyter notebook.
 In the browser window, create a new notebook.
+Ensure the notebook is using the `whisper_py` kernel; otherwise, Whisper may not be available.

 3. Paste and run the following code in a cell: